 Nutrient content

-Food processing can positively or negatively impact a food’s nutritional content.
+Processing can positively or negatively impact a food’s nutritional content.
 It can improve it by, for example, introducing nutrients like vitamin D that wasn’t previously there or by reducing fat, salt, or sugar.
 Additionally, it can lead to the loss of certain fibre, vitamins, and minerals, for instance, by excessive heating, freezing, or refining.

 Convenience